 Exposure: Full sun

-Sow indoors in April/May and transplant or sow direct outdoors once soil warms up in early June.
+Sow indoors in mid-spring and transplant or sow direct outdoors once soil warms up in late spring or early summer.
 Optimal temperature for germination: 21°C (70°F).
 Bottom heat speeds germination.
 Seeds should sprout in 7-14 days.

 Press seeds into the soil and barely cover.
 Keep moist until germination and transplant or thin plants to stand 15cm (6″) apart in the row.